 - Think about your audience.
 For whom are you writing?
 Why are you writing for them?

 - What type of problems are you helping your reader solve?

-Customer service positions are another great work-at-home opportunity for moms who homeschool.
+Customer service positions are another good work-at-home opportunity for moms who homeschool.
 Many companies hire for early-morning and late-evening hours, making these positions ideal for homeschooling moms who need a work-at-home job that’s a little more structured.
-Many companies require remote customer service representatives, from major retail companies to the medical, financial, educational fields, and more.
+Many industries require remote customer service representatives, from major retail companies to the medical, financial, educational fields, and more.

-As a homeschooling mom, you probably already have an office space as well as high-speed internet, but some companies also ask that you have a land a line.
+As a homeschooling mom, you probably already have office space and high-speed internet, but some companies also ask that you have a land a line.

 5. Become a Virtual Assistant

 There is a wide range of virtual assistant jobs that fit perfectly into a homeschooling day.
 Virtual assistant responsibilities often include tasks like sending emails and managing Pinterest, Instagram, and Facebook accounts.